 I returned to the villa and sat in the garden.
 It was a clear night and the sky above looked like a dark, velvety blanket sparkling with the light from countless stars.
 The light haze of the Milky Way, with its high concentration of stars, stretched out to the horizon.
 Aside from the pounding of the ocean in the distance, I was surrounded by complete silence.
 I’d seldom felt this privileged.

 The next day, after an excursion around the island, I spent some time at the resort’s stunning infinity pool at the edge of a glorious, white sandy beach.
 Even at the pool, service was top-notch, with cold towels and refreshments appearing seemingly out of nowhere.
 That’s what service should be like: attentive but unobtrusive.

-I left the Four Seasons Mauritius (Booking.com) after two unforgettable nights in that amazing villa.
+I left the Four Seasons Mauritius (check rates at Booking.com) after two unforgettable nights in that amazing villa.
 As you can imagine, I was sad to leave.
 I would’ve loved to stay longer and experience the other restaurants, join one of the snorkeling tours, cycle around the resort’s extensive tropical gardens or simply laze on the patio of that villa.
 Alas, I had to leave but I hope to return one day to, arguably, my new favourite Four Seasons property in the world (FS Bora Bora is a close second)!

 Read about reasons to visit Mauritius

 Note: this post was brought to you as a result of the #MyMauritius blog trip, created and managed by iambassador in partnership with Create, AHRIM, Mauritius Tourism and Air Mauritius.
 As always, all opinions are mine, and mine only.